GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Results

 For place recognition, the model's feature space should demonstrate strong separability between global embeddings which are positively and negatively associated.
 Domain shifts between the source and target data can severely degrade this separability, which in turn degrades our ability to use the global features to identify and retrieve place re-visits at evaluation.
 In Figure \ref{fig:l2_dist_histogram} we show that re-training with \textit{\textit{GeoAdapt}} significantly improves the separability of positive and negative examples on the target, leading to more reliable revisit detection and retrieval.
 Figure \ref{fig:prec_recall} presents precision-recall curves for a source pre-trained model, a model re-trained with \textit{GeoAdapt}, and a model re-trained with the supervised ground truth on the target.
-We observe that \textit{\textit{GeoAdapt}} not only clearly outperforms the source pre-trained model, but also performs competitively with the model re-trained using the supervised ground truth.
+We observe that \textit{\textit{GeoAdapt}} not only clearly outperforms the source pre-trained model, but also performs competitively with and sometimes out-performs the model re-trained using the supervised ground truth.

 We present several explanations for this behaviour.
 Firstly, as has been raised in previous works \cite{Brachmann2021OnTL} the ground truth for place recognition datasets often contain errors due to noise in the GPS or SLAM-derived odometry ground truth, leading to faulty selection of positive and negative pairs which detrimentally impact the model's performance when used for re-training.
 Secondly, as shown in Figure \ref{fig:mismatch} using a hard scalar threshold to form pairs for training presents some drawbacks even assuming a perfect ground truth pose.
 Occlusion or other environmental factors can result in `positive' pairs of nearby point clouds which have little to no shared information (Figure \ref{fig:false_pos}), and highly correlated point clouds separated by a distance just slightly higher than the scalar threshold can be excluded from training despite having a great deal of shared information (Figure \ref{fig:our_pos}).